fradot/ngesixstarter/README.md

 Run gulp command and start developing:
 <pre><code>gulp</code></pre>

-By default gulp will start a new web server at http://localhost:8080 and karma for test execution.
+By default gulp will starts a new web server at http://localhost:8080 and karma for test execution.

 Javascript code will be transpiled to EcmaScript5.
+All js files will be minified and included in dist/js/main.js.

+Enable javascript **source maps** in your browser to easily debug your application.

 ##### Build project
 Build your project using the build command: